 Henry VIII Worksheets

-This bundle contains 11 ready-to-use Henry VIII Worksheets that are perfect for students who want to learn more about Henry VIII of England (1491-1547) who was the successor to the throne from the House of Tudor.
+This bundle contains 11 ready-to-use worksheets on English monarch Henry VIII that are perfect for students who want to learn more about Henry VIII of England (1491-1547) who was the successor to the throne from the House of Tudor.

 Download includes the following worksheets: